 LLC

 An LLC also protects the owner(s) from lawsuits.
-Basically, if you’re sued and lose, the plaintiff can only take your business assets and not your personal assets.
+If you’re sued and lose, the plaintiff can only take your business assets and not your assets.
 Your home is safe.

 S-Corp or C-Corp